jreisinger/checkip/README.md

 # checkip

-`checkip` is a CLI tool that finds out information about an IP address.
+`checkip` is a CLI tool that finds out information about an IP address (the output is colored in [real terminal](https://reisinge.net/blog/2021-01-15-check-ip-address)):

 ```
 $ checkip 1.1.1.1